libra2org/libra2-core/testsuite/fuzzer/README.md

 # Fuzz Test Suite

 ## Introduction
-This directory contains tools and scripts essential for fuzz testing on Aptos Core.
+This directory contains tools and scripts essential for fuzz testing on Libra2 Core.
 Fuzz targets run continuously on daily versions of `main` on Google's OSS-Fuzz infrastructure.

 ## `fuzz.sh`
 `fuzz.sh` is the main script to perform common fuzzing-related operations.